Key takeaways

 The kind of bleeding that needs a doctor

-Bleeding from trauma is normal.
+Bleeding from being caught or bumped is normal.
 Bleeding on its own is the version that needs a doctor.

 Most cherry angioma bleeding is from contact: bumping, scratching, jewelry, a strap, a fingernail.
-That kind is annoying, not alarming.
+That kind is annoying, not alarming, and pressure handles it as covered above.

+Spontaneous bleeding is different because it is one of the few situations where what looks like a cherry angioma might be something else, or where the lesion has changed in a way worth checking.
 Also see a doctor if the spot has been growing or changing, has changed color, has an uneven or blurry border, or simply does not match your other red dots.
-Those signs, separately or together, take it out of the ordinary cherry-angioma pattern.
-Identification is what dermatologists do, and there is no rush that justifies treating something you have not had identified.
-If you are not sure what kind of red spot you are looking at, our guide on how to tell a cherry angioma from a blood blister or petechiae covers the differences.
+Identification is what dermatologists do, and there is no rush that justifies treating a spot you have not had identified.
+If you are not sure what you are looking at, our guide on how to tell a cherry angioma from a blood blister or petechiae covers the differences.

 See a doctor immediately if